 Winter is here – and the current health restrictions can make you feel like hibernating till next spring.
 But we’re strong, tough Canadians – we don’t let a little cold or snow get in our way of a good time.
 Whether it’s a birthday or milestone, an outdoor party can be a lot of fun.

 For us in Canada, we are planning on spending a lot of time outdoors, so we’ve put together some of our favourites for our adventurous kiddos.
+The Ultimate Gift Guide for Kids 2021.
 This year more than ever, whatever you choose – try to buy local.
 We gathered as many local vendors and Made in Canada companies for this list.

 Halloweens Creepy Creatures.
 Many species get bad reputations – learning more about these spooky critters can help you channel your own inner creepy creature and understand the important roles they play.
 The more you learn, the more you’ll realize these animals aren’t so scary after all!